-As with any curry this goes amazing with some rice and naan bread.
-If you’re not feeling like either of those then it’s still fine just by itself.
+As with any curry, this goes amazing with some rice and naan bread.
+If you’re not feeling like either of those, then the curry is still great just by itself.

-If you don’t have the ingredients required to make the paste from scratch than a jar sauce will work just as well.
-I would use something like pataks korma paste or sauce but other brands will work just as well.
+If you don’t have the ingredients required to make the paste from scratch, then a jar sauce will work just as well.
+I would use something like Patak’s korma paste or sauce, but other brands will work just as well.

 Slow Cooker Chicken Korma Recipe

 Adblock removing the video?
 Support us by going ad-free or whitelist us in your ad-blocker.